Moqim va Mosafer: Documentation principle

 Among the points that the author has used in this dissertation is the principle of documenting and citing numerous evidences in various disciplines, so these increased text richness that informs the reader unlike the constitutional claims, the author is familiar with the issues of this affairs; for example, in expressing the constitutional emphasis from Marja's of Hawza Najaf, he mentions each of their ruling about it or in trying to express the difference between constitutionalists and tyrants in each case, he cite an example of the tyranny of the Iranian society.

 Moving from superstructure to analysis of fundamentals and assumptions

 The author does not restrict the scope of his arguments and content to supersensitive topics; rather, he extends them to infrastructural analysis and theoretical presuppositions.

-In the text of the book, the chatacter "Moqim" goes beyond criticism of "political thought" to analysis of "political philosophy" when some peoples denounces the constitutionalism on the grounds that "constitutionalism is something new and unprecedented in Islam".
-From this approach the chatacter "Moqim" shows, constitutionalism was not only invented by Europeans but rooted in Islam and religious principles; For this reason:
+In the text of the book, the character "Moqim" goes beyond criticism of "political thought" to analysis of "political philosophy" when some peoples denounces the constitutionalism on the grounds that "constitutionalism is something new and unprecedented in Islam".
+From this approach the character "Moqim" shows, constitutionalism was not only invented by Europeans but rooted in Islam and religious principles; For this reason: